 Vitamin D may be one of the most fundamentally important building blocks available to us for creating and sustaining vibrant health.
-Vitamin D is a fat-soluble vitamin that promotes calcium absorption in the intestine and maintains calcium and phosphate levels in the blood, protecting against osteoporosis, rickets, and bone fracture.
+Did you know it's actually a hormone in its active form?!
+This special compound promotes calcium absorption in the intestine and maintains calcium and phosphate levels in the blood, protecting against osteoporosis, rickets, and bone fracture.
 It also regulates immune function, cell growth, and neuromuscular function.

 Disclaimer: While vitamin D is generally regarded as safe, always consult with your doctor before considering the use of any Vitamin D supplement, especially if you have health conditions or diseases that need to be addressed or are pregnant or breastfeeding.

 Resources 1.
 Masterjohn, Christopher.
 “From Seafood to Sunshine: A New Understanding of Vitamin D Safety.”
 The Weston A. Price Foundation, 10 Feb.
 2020, www.westonaprice.org/health-topics/abcs-of-nutrition/from-seafood-to-sunshine-a-new-understanding-of-vitamin-d-safety/.

 2. Lips, P. “Vitamin D Physiology.”
 Progress in Biophysics and Molecular Biology, Pergamon, 28 Feb.
 2006, www.sciencedirect.com/science/article/pii/S0079610706000083?via=ihub.